Birding · River/Creek · Spring · Views · Waterfall · Wildflowers · Wildlife

 After a few more stream crossings a long switchback is reached.
 The lower portion can be overgrown and hard to see in places but it soon opens up and crosses a ridge before dropping back into the canyon on the shady south side.
 The trail is generally easy to follow but there are numerous fallen logs to step over and a few to go under along with a few rough tread spots.

 There is considerably more vegetation in this part of the canyon due to the high water table at the base of Condor Peak.
 After making one more stream crossing the trail passes through a forest of bay and oak trees then enters a broad meadow.
 The trail bears left at a fork and an informal trail on the right heads straight to Tom Lucas Trail Camp.

 Once a very popular overnight destination that had three grills, three tables, sign board, restroom only the three grills remain.
 There was a site on the north side of the trail but someone moved the grill from the post and dropped it on the ground by the main camp to make an unofficial fire ring.
 This well shaded spot next to the stream is a great destination before returning back the same way.

-The trail continues further up the canyon and through Big Cienega but is overgrown where it leaves the canyon bottom and climbs to the ridge top.
+The trail continues further up the canyon through Big Cienega passing under oak, bay and cottonwood trees then skirts a meadow before climbing up a brush covered slope.
+It is passable to the ridge between Iron Mountain and Condor Peak but can be overgrown in a few places.
 Be sure to carefully look for the stream crossings on your return as there are many false trails from people missing them and going straight into the bushes.

 Shade from alder, cottonwood, sycamore and bay trees along riparian areas and intermittent live oaks elsewhere.
 Various species of buckwheat, ceanothus, sage, mallow, yucca dominate most of the route.
 Blackberries common in wetter areas.
 Watch for abundant poison oak.
 In wet years there are good displays of wildflowers.